|

 different name for each phase change in the

-opposite direction (ie, vaporization and its
+opposite direction (i.e., vaporization and its

-opposite, condensation) - what do you call it
+opposite, condensation) - What do you call it

-when something changes from gas to plasma? is
+when something changes from gas to plasma?
+Is

-there a name at all? is there a name for the
+there a name at all?
+Is there a name for the

 reverse process too?